MicrosoftDocs/azure-dev-docs/articles/terraform/create-vm-scaleset-network-disks-using-packer-hcl.md

 1. On the **Resource groups** tab, select **myResourceGroup** to view the resources that were created by Terraform.

-1. Verify the resource group contains the following resources:

-    - Public IP address for the jumpbox
-    - Public IP address for the virtual machine scale set
+1. Verify the resource group contains the expected resources - such as the public IP address and virtual network for virtual machine scale set
-    - Virtual network  for the virtual machine scale set

 ## 9. Create an Azure image by using Packer